WHAT IS THE NORTHWOODS LEAGUE FOUNDATION?

 SUPPORTING THE FOUNDATION

 Do you have a passion for baseball and enriching the lives of others?
-The Northwoods League Foundation relies on support from many sources to bring to life its vision of harnessing the unique passion for Northwoods League summer collegiate baseball and transforming it into a vehicle for positive change?
+The Northwoods League Foundation relies on support from many sources to bring to life its vision.
 There are several ways you can join in this effort.

 Memorabilia – Collect a piece of the excitement with signed memorabilia from Northwoods League stars.
 Items are available online or at your local Northwoods League ballpark.
 Proceeds from memorabilia sales support the NWL Foundation.